The Closer – High Yield Rally, JOLTS, LMI – 12/5/23

 Log-in here if you’re a member with access to the Closer.

 Looking for deeper insight into markets?
-In tonight’s Closer sent to Bespoke Institutional clients, we begin with a look at the rally in high yield bonds and the new record high for German stocks (page 1).
-We then dive into the latest JOLTS data (pages 2 and 3) in addition to the latest supply chain data (page 4).
-We finish with a look into farmer sentiment (page 5).
+In tonight’s Closer sent to Bespoke Institutional clients, we kick off with commentary on the FOMC’s latest decision and the subsequent market reaction (page 1) including a look at the S&P 500’s historic drop into the red to close out the session (page 2).
+We then dive into the latest JOLTS, ISM, and construction spending data (page 3).
+We finish with a look at the latest EIA release (page 4).

 See today’s full post-market Closer and everything else Bespoke publishes by starting a 14-day trial to Bespoke Institutional today!